mixtape-bot/kokusaika/README.md

 ## 🚧 Installation

-You must install a kotlinx.serialization format, 国際化 was originally made for JSON.
-Although it has been modified to support any format.
+[comment]: <> (You must install a kotlinx.serialization format. 国際化 was originally made for JSON, although it may be able to support others in the future.)

 ###### Groovy